-- Explore and assess drilling and operations safety standards and codes of practice of other organisations, regulatory agencies, legislative bodies and identify those that will have a significant impact on and add value to the drilling operations
+- Explore and assess drilling and operations safety standards and codes of practice of other organisations, regulatory agencies, and legislative bodies and identify those that will have significant impact on and value added to the drilling operations

 - Learn techniques to identify hazards in drilling operations and take specific actions to prevent incidents and related costs